drduh/Purse/README.md

 * Removed option: read all passwords; no use case for having a single command.
 * Removed option: suppress generated password output; should be read from safe to verify save.

+## Version 1 (2018)

+The original release which has been available for general use and review since June 2018 (forked from pwd.sh which dates to 2015).
+There are no known bugs nor security vulnerabilities identified in this stable version of purse.sh.
+Compatible on Linux, OpenBSD, macOS.

 # Use

 This script requires a GPG identity - see [drduh/YubiKey-Guide](https://github.com/drduh/YubiKey-Guide) to set one up.
+Multiple identities stored on several YubiKeys are recommended for reliability.

 ```console
 $ git clone https://github.com/drduh/Purse
 ```

-Set your GPG key ID with `export PURSE_KEYID=0xFF3E7D88647EBCDB` or by editing `purse.sh`.
+(Version 2b and older) Set your GPG key ID with `export PURSE_KEYID=0xFF3E7D88647EBCDB` or by editing `purse.sh`.

 `cd purse.sh` and run the script interactively using `./purse.sh` or symlink to a directory in `PATH`: